-Veedon Fleece was the last album from Van Morrison’s initial run of solo records; subsequently he went into semi-retirement, only emerging to appear in The Band’s The Last Waltz.
-In some respects, it’s almost the completion of the circle begun with Astral Weeks; returning to Ireland at the end of his marriage, Veedon Fleeceis more steeped in acoustic mysticism than any of his releases since Astral Weeks, and it’s similarly loose in feel.
-It’s also more noticeably more Irish than anything he’d released previously; there’s little R&B here, using more folk-oriented, acoustic instrumentation, and the lyrics reference William Blake and figures from Irish mythology.
+Veedon Fleece was the last album from Van Morrison’s initial run of solo records; subsequently, he went into semi-retirement, only emerging to appear in The Band’s The Last Waltz.
+In some respects, it’s almost the completion of the circle that began with Astral Weeks; returning to Ireland at the end of his marriage, Veedon Fleece is more steeped in acoustic mysticism than any of his releases had been since Astral Weeks.
+It’s also noticeably more Irish than anything he’d released previously; there’s little R&B here, using more folk-oriented, acoustic instrumentation, and the lyrics reference William Blake and figures from Irish mythology.

 Like Moondance, the first side is excellent.
-‘Fair Play’ sets the scene with acoustic grace, while ‘Linden Arden Stole The Highlights’ introducing mystical themes and emotional poignancy.
-‘Who Was That Masked Man?’ uses a devastating falsetto, and the centrepiece is the eight minute ‘You Don’t Pull No Punches, But You Don’t Push The River’, which provides a dramatic vocal showcase while still containing a brilliant song underneath.
+‘Fair Play’ sets the scene with acoustic grace, while ‘Linden Arden Stole The Highlights’ introduces mystical themes and emotional poignancy.
+‘Who Was That Masked Man?’ uses a devastating falsetto, and the centrepiece is the eight-minute ‘You Don’t Pull No Punches, But You Don’t Push The River’, which provides a dramatic vocal showcase while still containing a brilliant song underneath.

 A Period of Transition